researchCALISTA/academic-kickstart/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
-- Visitors
+# - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Marina Toger is a researcher of spatial analysis at the CALISTA - Centre for Applied Spatial Analysis.
+Her research interests include analysing dynamic urban phenomena, specifically complex interactivity of spatial processes in cities.
+As part of the CALISTA research team at Uppsala University analysing human mobility in urban areas using mobile phone NDRs and other spatiotemporal data sets.
+Also continuing research on spatial distribution of law enforcement and its interaction with criminal activities.